Discover the ins and outs of accounts payable and how accounting automation can help your business. Contact Spenmo today for a consultation.

 - Xero: built for accountants and bookkeepers, pay bills, claim expenses and connect to your bank with Xero, a cloud-based software program that’s even available on mobile, making it a good choice for working on the go.
 Spenmo fully integrates with Xero for smooth flow of your expense data for accounting reconciliation.

-- Intuit QuickBooks: a cloud-based platform to track expenses, create invoices, manage cashflow, with a mobile application function.
+- Intuit QuickBooks: a cloud-based platform to track expenses, create invoices, and manage cash flow, with a mobile application function.

 - Microsoft Excel: While not solely used for accounting, Excel is cheap, customisable, and still does the job for small business accounting.